Paris For You

 Paris isnโ€™t just one city โ€” itโ€™s 20 unique microcosms spiraling out from the center like a snail shell.
 These arrondissements, or districts, each carry their own rhythm, history, and character.
 From opulent boulevards to bohemian lanes, knowing where you are can define your entire experience of the city.
 In this guide, we’ll help you…

-• Explore Paris with Two Free Maps in the Paris For You App
+• Explore Paris with Two Maps in the Paris For You App

 • Louis Vuitton Hotel on the Champs-ร‰lysรฉes โ€“ A Paris Icon in the Making